dumky/blog/content/2015/08/ad-blocking-on-ios.md

 # Security considerations

-TODO
+Configuring a PAC file into your operating system can be dangerous.
+If the PAC file is adversarial or was modified by a hacker, the attacker could send parts or all of your web traffic through a proxy of his choice.
+You could use your own copy of this file, but you'd have to host your copy securely.

+The solution I adopted is to host the PAC file on a CDN of static files.
+The CDN does not allow updating an existing file in-place, it only allows adding new version.
+The only downside is that you'll have to update your settings if you want to use a newer version of the file.
+Also, it is good to review the contents of the PAC file.
+It is pretty easy to read and it should be clear that it is using Google's DNS servers as blackhole proxies.

-This idea comes from the [FAQ of Weblock](https://www.weblockapp.com/faq/#question-7), an iOS app which generates PAC files).
+Btw, this idea comes from the [FAQ of Weblock](https://www.weblockapp.com/faq/#question-7), an iOS app which generates PAC files.
 The FAQ offers a good explanation for this choice:

 > 1. iOS requires dummy proxy to be a valid IP address accepting connections (so it's not possible to use local IP address of your device, since there is no open port to connect to).
 > 2. It's really responsive, fast and stable anywhere in the world.